TESSEorg/ttg/README.md

 ## Debugging TTG Programs

-### Task Graph Visualization
+### TTG Visualization

-The task graph can be dumped into a DOT format using the below code in the main program after connecting the graph.
-[GraphViz](https://www.graphviz.org/) tools can be used to visualize the task graph.
+TTGs can be exported in [the DOT format](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) as follows:

 ```cpp
 std::cout << ttg::Dot()(tt.get()) << std::endl;
 ```

+Use [GraphViz](https://www.graphviz.org/) to visualize the resulting graph.

+### Task Graph Visualization

+Exporting the DAG of tasks resulting from execution of a TTG will be possible as soon as [PR 227](https://github.com/TESSEorg/ttg/pull/227) has been merged.

-### Launching Debugger
+### Launching a Debugger
+To simplify debugging of multirank TTG programs it is possible to automate the process as follows:
 - If an X11 server is running (check if environment variable `DISPLAY` is set), then set environment variable `TTG_DEBUGGER` to {`gdb_xterm`,`lldb_xterm`} to launch {`gdb`,`lldb`} upon receiving a signal like `SIGSEGV` or `SIGABRT` (one `xterm` window per rank will be created);
 - If an X11 server is not running the set `TTG_DEBUGGER` to empty value; upon receiving a signal the program will print instructions for how to attach a debugger to a running process from another terminal.
 - run the ttg program and if it receives any signal the xterm windows should pop up to display debugging results